HomeSite Map

 The second half of the first verse comprises Paul and John singing in unison.
 Comically, the emphasis on the last two words of the first and third melodic phrase are drawn out, such as on the words "eeeeys noooow."
 This possible inside joke may be a result of them viewing this as "not one of the better songs."
 The second verse is identical to the first in structure and musicianship, although we see that John is now getting the hang of hitting the off-beats in the first half.

 We then go into the eight measure refrain, which begins with a drawn out harmonized repeat of the title of the song.
-This is sung in labored half-notes as if to make certain we know for sure what the name of the song is.
+This is sung in labored half-notes as if to make certain we know with certainty what the name of the song is.
 As the third measure begins on the word "see," the band performs the standard "beatles break" for two measures.
 Here we see Paul jump in with his overdubbed electric piano part to fill in the gap (while we hear a bit of hiss from the piano circuitry during the silence).
 The fifth measure sees Ringo crashing in with his cymbal and playing a highly compressed rhythm on just his snare and bass drum with only Paul accompanying him on piano, until the whole band returns to normal for the final two measures of the refrain.
 In this way, the refrain also acts as an instrumental section of the song.

 A third verse is then heard, which still shows John rushing the syncopated rhythm of the melody line.
 After the refrain is identically repeated, the third verse is heard for the second time, but John now tries hard to get the timing of his syncopated vocals correct and finally nails it.
 Afterwards, a modified refrain acts as the conclusion of the song.
 Instead of singing the title of the song again, Paul and John hum the notes, not unlike the similar effect created on "All I've Got To Do" a year and a half earlier.
 The "beatles break" then becomes the end of the song, only to be outdone by Paul's overdubbed electric piano riff as heard during the other refrains of the song.
 This becomes the final word, albeit with even more noticeable hiss from the keyboard's circuitry.